NFJones/SimpleCli/README.md

         This is a string validated by regex.
         Default: abc
   -p PORT, --port PORT
-        This is a custom argument.
+        This is an integer validated by range.
         Default: 80

 ```